-Craig Gibson begins his second season as an assistant coach at Stony Brook in 2013.
+Craig Gibson is in his third season as an assistant coach at Stony Brook.

 In his first season with the Seawolves, the offense averaged nearly 10 goals per game, led by America East Rookie of the Year, Mike Rooney.
 Rooney ranked among the top freshmen scorers in the country with 34 goals and 13 assists.

 Gibson also guided the man-up offense which ranked 11th in the country.
 Under Gibson's tutelage, the Seawolves' first midfield combined for 62 goals and 58 assists, led by all-conference selections, Jeff Tundo and Robbie Campbell.